FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 Mayor agreed to examine the issue with the Director of Transportation and Mobility,

-including the need for a consultation process.---
+including the need for a consultation process.
+---
 19

 MAYOR’S QUESTIONS